risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-python.md

 This article provides a step-by-step guide for installing the RisingWave UDF API, defining functions in a Python file, starting the UDF server, and declaring and using UDFs in RisingWave.

 :::note
 The Python UDF SDK has been updated since version 1.9.
-If you're currently using RisingWave 1.1.0, we strongly encourage you to update to the latest version.
-We'll soon be adding a migration guide to help you with the update process.
-While older versions are still supported, please note that they may be deprecated in future versions.
+If you're currently using RisingWave 1.10, we strongly encourage you to update to the latest version.
+Older versions are still supported.
 :::

 ## Prerequisites